Aktau: 2017 time capsule opening

+The text is now shown in Mangystau regional museum.

-Climate and leisure
+Climate

 Aktau experiences a cold desert climate (Köppen BWk), with warm to hot dry summers and cold winters, with a mean January temperature of -0.5 C, and a mean July temperature of +25.55 C. It is notable that most of the city of Aktau lies below sea level in the Caspian Depression and is proximate to the lowest point in Kazakhstan and the former Soviet Union at Karagiye.